DillaDJ/Shader-Shaping/README.md

 # Shader-Shaping
-A collection of glsl code snippets that contain shaping functions
+A collection of glsl code snippets that contain useful shader functions